 CONFLICT OF INTEREST POLICY

 All Faiths Food Bank (AFFB) employees are expected to devote their best efforts and attention to the full-time performance of their jobs.
 Employees are expected to use good judgment, to adhere to high ethical standards, and to avoid situations that create an actual or potential conflict between the employee’s personal interests and the interests of AFFB.
 A conflict of interest exists when the employee’s loyalties or actions are divided between AFFB’s interests and those of another, such as a competitor, or AFFB’s interests or employees’ own interests.
 Both the fact and the appearance of a conflict of interest should be avoided.
 Employees unsure as to whether a certain transaction, activity, or relationship constitutes a conflict of interest should discuss it with their immediate supervisor for clarification.
-Any exceptions to this guideline must be approved in writing by AFFB’s Executive Director.
+Any exceptions to this guideline must be approved in writing by AFFB’s CEO.

 This guideline does not attempt to describe all possible conflicts of interest that could develop.
 Some of the more common conflicts from which employees should refrain, however, include the following:

 - Accepting personal gifts or entertainment from competitors or from any individuals or entities who may benefit from doing business with AFFB;

 - Engaging in self-employment in competition with AFFB;

 - Using proprietary or confidential AFFB information for personal gain or to AFFB’s detriment;

 - Using AFFB assets or labor for personal use, including food and supplies;

 - Acquiring any interest in property or assets of any kind for the purpose of selling or leasing it to AFFB;

 - Committing AFFB to give its financial or other support to any outside activity or organization; or